A Wronskian Approach to the real \tau-conjecture

 \section{Acknowledgments}

-Saugata Basu pointed out to one of the authors (P.K.) that P\'olya and Szeg\H{o}'s book could be relevant and Maurice Rojas pointed out Voorhoeve's papers.
+Saugata Basu pointed out to one of the authors (P.K.) that P\'olya and Szeg\H{o}'s book could be relevant and Maurice Rojas pointed out Voorhoeve's papers and the fact that Theorem~\ref{Thm_model2} implies Corollary~\ref{Cor_trinomials}.
 In the introduction, we mentioned the problem of bounding the number or real solutions to an equation of the form $fg+1=0$.
 This question was raised by Arkadev Chattopadhyay.